 Co-sponsored by K-State Global Campus and Kansas State Polytechnic Campus, the faculty development course helps participants develop an online course or redesign an existing online course.
 Through the course, participants gain higher confidence in the ability to teach online, learning meaningful instructor-to-student and student-to-student interaction techniques.
 Participants earn a certificate of completion when course requirements are met.

-2017 Course participants will meet in person on June 6, 7 and 8 from 9 a.m. to noon.
-Submit your application (DOC) by April 7 to Ashley Noll, firstname.lastname@example.org or 201 Global Campus.
-Course participants will be announced by April 30.
+Course participants will meet in person for 3 half-day sessions and complete course work online over a 6-week period.
+2018 dates are still to be determined.
+Submit your application (DOC) by March 30 to Ashley Noll, firstname.lastname@example.org or 201 Global Campus.
+Course participants will be announced in early May.

 Distance Education Conference Funding